Device Administrator, Android enterprise, and future changes

 In the classic model of EMM for Android devices, the AirWatch Agent becomes a Device Administrator in the Android device.
 The Android OS requires this in order to grant the Agent access to EMM API's.
 Starting in Android L, Google introduced a new model for EMM with Android enterprise, previously known as Android for Work.
 The new model offers a standard set of management API's across all Android OEM's, provides silent installation of public applications, a streamlined application management experience through the Play Store for Work, and allows for separation of personal and work data in BYOD scenarios, among other advantages.

-As part of its initiative to drive adoption of Android enterprise, Google has announced a phased deprecation of the classic Device Administrator EMM model in future versions of the Android OS.
-While Android Oreo fully supports both the Device Administrator and Android enterprise models, Device Administrator APIs will be deprecated (but still functional) with Android P. With the release of Android Q, the Device Administrator model will be fully deprecated, and the OS will only support Android enterprise.
+As part of its initiative to drive adoption of Android enterprise, Google has announced that it will gradually deprecate key EMM features, such as passcode management, in the classic Device Administrator EMM model.
+These key EMM features will be deprecated in future versions of the Android OS only.
+While Android Oreo fully supports both the Device Administrator and Android enterprise models, Some of these key Device Administrator APIs will still remain in Android P, but Google will complete this deprecation with their release of Android Q.

 AirWatch environments will continue to support the classic Device Administrator EMM model, until otherwise specified.
-Any devices on the Device Administrator model will not become unmanaged or unenrolled, except if they are upgraded to an OS version that no longer supports it.
+Any devices still using the Device Administrator model will not become unmanaged or unenrolled, but will lose support for key EMM functions.

 For more information about AirWatch's product strategy with regard to this announcement, please review the blog post from our Product team.